viklund/FEGA-onboarding/CONTRIBUTING.md

 ## Reporting bugs

-Report any bugs by creating a [GitHub issue](https://github.com/repo/url/issues/new?template=bug_report.md) using the provided template.
+Report any bugs by creating an issue using this [GH template](https://github.com/repo/url/issues/new?template=bug_report.md).
 Please add the "bug" label to the issue.
-Briefly, the following information should be reported for all bugs:
+Example bugs that can be reported include:

+- Dead or broken links
+- Typos or grammar mistakes
+- Missing images